isabella232/marketer-experience.en/help/use-case-playbooks/unitary-event.md

 1. At this step user must have values of `EVENT_DATASET_ID` and `EVENT_INLET_ID`; if not, please refer step `3` or `4` respectively.
 1. To ingest event, user need to change the time variable `TIMESTAMP` in request body of cURL below.

+    1. Replace `body.xdmEntity` with contents of downloaded event json.
     1. `TIMESTAMP` would the time of event occurance, use the timestamp in UTC timezone e.g. `2023-09-05T23:57:00.071+00:00`.
     1. Set a unique value for variable `UNIQUE_EVENT_ID`.